 The arms of the Wing Chun Wooden Dummy can represent attacks that have to be blocked or obstacles for the student to overcome in order to attack the trunk of the dummy.

 The leg of the dummy has to be maneuvered around and attacked by the student during the form and helps with balance and correct positioning.

-Most Wing Chun Schools will have a Wooden dummy to work on and should be made available to all level of students.
+Most Wing Chun Schools will have a Wooden dummy to work on and should be made available to all levels of students.
 The last thing you want to be is “scared” to use the Muk Yan Jong.

 If you would like to find out more the Halesowen Wing Chun School offer both Adult and Children classes.
 To book a free taster lesson or to enquire please get in touch and make a start.

-Call or text SiFu Alan Bagley on 07821 126 685
+Call or text Sifu Alan Bagley on 07821 126 685